sinProject-Inc/sinpro-dev/docs/10-company-information/10-portfolio.md

 ## [sinProject Menu](https://sinproject.net/menu/)

-A web application that easily creates menus for restaurants.
-It can also be utilized for businesses other than restaurants, such as personal portfolios.
+A web application used for easily creating menus for restaurants.
+It can also be used by businesses other than restaurants, such as personal portfolios.

 <div class="labels">
 	<span class="label">Vue.js</span>